Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/__QUICK_START_GUIDE.md

 ### As a Firmware User
 If you prefer using GUI-based apps, you may find [**the CR6Community Marlin Configurator desktop gui app**](https://github.com/Thinkersbluff/CR6Community-Marlin_TB/blob/main/tools/configurator) to be exactly the tool you need.
+NOTE: Don't just download the tool by itself.
+Clone the repository, navigate to the tool.
+Then run it, per the README.

 If you prefer Command-Line Interfaces, you can install platformio and python locally and edit/run build-single.sh in a bash window.
 ---